 - In the Sherlock Holmes novel The Sign of The Four, Watson falls madly in love with Holmes' latest client, Mary Morstan.
 She seems to like him, too, but there's a complication—she stands to gain a lot of money if the mystery is successfully solved.
 Watson is so determined not to be thought of as a Gold Digger that he heroically resolves not to woo her at all.
 In the end, the box with the treasure is found—but it is empty.
 Since this means that Watson can finally pour out his feelings to Mary, they both agree that they are happier without the money.

 - P. G. Wodehouse often used this trope, occasionally poking fun at it.
 Chuffy is particularly averse to being thought of as a fortune hunter when he woos the wealthy Pauline Stoker in Thank You, Jeeves, partly because he has experience of the trope from watching musical comedies.
 In the aptly-titled Uneasy Money the trope is the main source of romantic conflict for the couple involved and is zigzagged quite a bit before the necessary happy ending takes place—they even form a Love Triangle with a Gold Digger.

 - Gabriel from The Fear Index was perfectly happy marrying odd-ball genius Alex before he became rich.
 And he didn't care about money either, but since her miscarriage Alex has attempted to fill the gap with buying expensive things nobody needs, which Gabby dislikes.
 She puts up with it but this all blows up in his face later in the book.

-- Laisa Toscane in Vorkosigan Saga is in love with The Emperor but not because he is Emperor.
+- Laisa Toscane in the Vorkosigan Saga is in love with Gregor Vorbarra.
+The Emperor bit is just a side issue.

 - Tej is rather annoyed at hints by her family members that Ivan is a useful person to manipulate.